Club work

 It is to this tradition that we need to appeal today.
 Here I want to briefly highlight three areas for exploration.

 Organizing around enthusiasms.
 As Bishop and Hoggett demonstrated some 15 years ago, there is considerable potential in exploring and enhancing mutual aid in leisure.
-Some groups organized around particular interests such as hobbies, sports, arts and crafts will be spontaneous and short lived, but many become full associations.
+Some groups organized around particular interests such as hobbies, sports, arts and crafts will be spontaneous and short-lived, but many become full associations.
 As such they provide a means by which people can share information and specialist products; undertake collective projects (such as exhibitions); and develop friendships and commitments (Bishop and Hoggett 1986: 33).
-They are also both a training ground for democratic engagement, and the means by which most of us connect with political systems.
-For those concerned with young people there are two obvious areas of direct development.
-The first is the cultivation of interest in different areas – whether it be bird watching, painting or snow-boarding.
+They are also both a training ground for democratic engagement, and how most of us connect with political systems.
+For those concerned with young people, there are two obvious areas of direct development.
+The first is the cultivation of interest in different areas – whether it be bird watching, painting or snowboarding.
 The second is working with groups of young people to organize around their enthusiasms.

 Further reading and references